rax-register/rax-register.github.io/_posts/2020-07-11-htb-netmon.md

 ![](/images/netmon/12. ftp.png)

-→ So here we are in the root directory still, but with “ls -la” we get more files and folders to look through.
+We are still in the root directory, but with “ls -la” we get more files and folders to look through.
 And there is a “ProgramData” folder which looks like a start on the directory structure we are looking for:

     ls  ProgramData